karamelekrobotics/karamelekrobotics/README.md

 ### Hi there 👋

-**karamelekrobotics/karamelekrobotics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started from Mordor:

 - 🔭 I’m currently working on Embedded Systems
 - 💬 Ask me about karamelek.tech